MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/ui-automation-change-timeout-cofiguration.md

 1. In File Explorer, go to the `%LOCALAPPDATA%\Microsoft\Power Automate Desktop` folder.
 1. Check if a folder named **Configurations** exists.
 If not, create it.
 1. Create a new file with name *UIAutomationTimeOut.config* inside the **Configurations** folder.
 1. The template of the XML code to be copied inside the file can be viewed below.
-Add the key and value pairs you need, inside the `appSettings` section as shown in the following example.
+Add the key and value pairs you need, inside the `appSettings` section, replace section between '<appSettings>' and '</appSettings>'.
 > [!NOTE]
 > The provided sample is merely a template and is non-functional.
 Populate it with the required key-value pairs.